 top of page

-Many of us wake up wondering how we are going to make it through the next day.
-We view our work and responsibilities as a necessary evil to endure so that we can afford the costs of living.
-We have difficulty moving beyond negative events that we've experienced that cloud over the many positive things that are present in our lives.
-If we don't actively respond these feelings can lead to overwhelming feelings of despair.
+Many of us wake up wondering how we will make it through the day, being positive.
+We often view our work and responsibilities as a necessary evil, something to endure in order to cover the costs of living.
+We struggle to move beyond negative events and embrace positivity, which can overshadow the many positive chapters of our lives.
+If we don’t actively address these feelings, they can lead to overwhelming despair.

 A man with a beard and dark hair smiles warmly against a black background, symbolizing positivity and happiness.

-This ongoing struggle has been exacerbated in recent times by the Covid-19 pandemic and the waterfall of resulting effects to career and life.
-Statistics Canada released research in September, 2021 that indicated depression and anxiety had increased in the population and one in four Canadians were struggling with depression or anxiety.
+This ongoing struggle has been exacerbated in recent times by the Covid-19 pandemic and the waterfall of effects on career and life.
+Statistics Canada released research in September 2021 that indicated depression and anxiety had increased in the population and one in four Canadians were struggling with depression or anxiety.

 If we are going to recover our sense of purpose and rediscover the well of positivity that will help us encounter our days with optimism and hopefulness, how can we begin to reconnect?